PILLAR · LLM SYSTEMS

 PITFALL — reward hacking on the verifier

-Even verifiable rewards can be gamed: tampered CoT (correct answer with non-causal reasoning), verifier exploitation (matches the regex but reasoning is wrong), length hacking (rambling earns partial credit somewhere).
-Mitigations: process rewards (PRM), multiple verifiers, behavioral evals catching CoT-answer mismatch.
+Even verifiable rewards can be gamed: tampered CoT (correct final answer with non-causal reasoning that the verifier never reads), verifier exploitation (output matches the regex but reasoning is wrong), length hacking (rambling that pads partial-credit graders), Python escape attempts on sandboxed graders.
+Mitigations: process rewards (PRM), multiple independent verifiers (majority vote), behavioral evals catching CoT-answer mismatch, randomized verifier prompts, and CoT consistency checks.

 REMEMBER